The Moka pot, a classic coffee maker known for its rich flavor and undeniable charm, is a favorite among many home baristas.

 Using high-quality coffee beans and proper brewing techniques can also help avoid discoloration caused by burnt grounds sticking to the surface of your Moka Pot during brewing.

-12. Turning Black
+12. Avoiding Black Residue

-If your Moka pot has turned black, it’s likely an issue with aluminum oxidation.
+If your Moka Pot has turned black, it’s likely an issue with aluminum oxidation.

 This can happen due to exposure to heat and moisture over time.
-The good news is that this can be prevented with proper care and maintenance of your Moka pot.
+The good news is that this can be prevented with proper care and maintenance of your Moka Pot.

-To prevent oxidation from occurring, make sure to clean and season your Moka pot regularly.
+To prevent oxidation from occurring, make sure to clean and season your Moka Pot regularly.

 Use warm water and white vinegar to remove any discoloration or stains on the outside of the pot before seasoning it with olive or vegetable oil.

-13. Oxidation
+13. Tackling Oxidation

-Aluminum Moka pots are susceptible to oxidation, which means they can develop black spots or tarnish if not handled carefully.
+Aluminum Moka Pots are susceptible to oxidation, which means they can develop black spots or tarnish if not handled carefully.

 Oxidation occurs when aluminum reacts with oxygen in the air, forming a layer of aluminum oxide on its surface.